Netflix/OpenVPCal/README.md

   <tr>
    <td><code>REFERENCE WALL</code>
    </td>
-   <td>A list of the available reference walls to match too
+   <td>A list of the available reference walls to match to
    </td>
   </tr>
   <tr>